signalfx/integrations/aws-lambda/README.md

 - <a target="_blank" href="https://github.com/signalfx/lambda-go">Go</a>
   - Lambda Layers are not supported.

-#### CloudWatch
+#### Option 2: Use CloudWatch

-By default, SignalFx will import all CloudWatch metrics that are available in your account.
+By default, SignalFx imports all CloudWatch metrics that are available in your account.
 To retrieve metrics for a subset of available services or regions, you need to modify the connection on the Integrations page in the SignalFx UI.

 To access this integration, see [connect to CloudWatch](https://github.com/signalfx/integrations/tree/master/aws)[](sfx_link:aws).